Weekly Wire RoundUp Video 18

 Chaffey College InTech Center Wins a Two-Year $881K Contract

 Chaffey College InTech Center at Cherry Ave, Fontana, CA, will provide workforce development training to companies in the Inland Empire to support job creation and retention.
-To financially support this program, California’s Employment Training Panel (ETP) will give $881K to Chaffey College’s InTech Center.
+California’s Employment Training Panel (ETP) will give $881K to Chaffey College’s InTech Center to financially support this program.

 $160 Billion GDP of San Bernardino and Riverside, CA

-The GDP of both Riverside and San Bernardino counties is just above $160 Billion.
+Riverside and San Bernardino’s GDP is just above $160 Billion.
 We know both counties heavily depend on logistics and warehousing operations and serve as two of the most preferred destinations for logistics, industrial leasing, and distribution operations for Walmart, Amazon, and other big retail giants.

 Events and Meetups